101 Things to do in Thailand from my Bucket List

 11. Eat insects

 If you don’t know already, some insects are a popular delicacy in Thailand.
 Although only a few locals eat them.
-If you are in the mood to experiment, grab some crunchy and juicy black scorpions, cockroaches, grasshoppers, and others that I cannot name.
+If you are in the mood to experiment grab some crunchy and juicy black scorpions.
+There are cockroaches, grasshoppers, and a lot others too that I cannot name.
 Night markets are a great place to find them.

 12. Watch Muay Thai